 Step Three: Add Color

-Under brushes, select a painterly style brush.
-Usually, I will do a soft wash of color (using the watercolor or gouache brush) behind my sketch and then build up other layers with the colored pencil or crayon brushes.
+To Add Color: Under brushes, select a painterly style brush.
+Usually, I will do a soft wash of color (using the watercolor or gouache brush) behind my sketch and then build up other layers with colored pencil or crayon brushes.

-To choose a color, tap the round circle in the corner of your screen.
-This will allow you to play with palettes and to choose the colors you’d like for your sticker sheets.
-I get more in-depth about the color palettes in the video as well!
-Continue to add layers as you add different media to your sketch.
-And play with their position in your panel.
-I tend to keep the pencil sketch on top but then stack everything else on top of the first wash of color.
+To choose a color, tap the round circle in the top right corner of your screen.
+This will open the Color Panel. and will allow you to play with palettes and to choose the colors you’d like for your sticker sheets.
+(I get more in-depth about creating color palettes in the video as well!)

 Step Five: Select the Sticker and Move It